blakethom8/cool-mint/docs/05-guides/03-testing-events.md

 # Event Testing System

-The GenAI Launchpad provides a comprehensive event testing system that enables developers to test pipelines both locally and through the API.
+The GenAI Launchpad provides a comprehensive event testing system that enables developers to test workflows both locally and through the API.
 This system consists of two main components: the EventFactory for local testing and a send_event utility for API testing.

 ## Event Storage